Actions

 Blade swore he was going to burn that damn prison to the ground.

-"I don't know why I'm telling you all this...", he heard Dan Heng murmur, probably thinking he hadn't heard him.
+"I don't know why I'm telling you all this...", he heard Dan Heng murmur to himself.

-The action caused the vidyadhara to realize his hold on the Hunter and pull his tail away.
-Much to his disappointment.
+The action caused the vidyadhara to realize his hold on the hunter, making him pull it away, much to Blade's disappointment.

 "How late is it?"